Motherhood is Challenging, You are Not Alone.

 Postpartum Anxiety (PPA) & Obsessive Compulsive Disorder (OCD)

-Postpartum anxiety can look and feel like constant worrying about the baby’s weight or milk consumption.
-Some women with postpartum anxiety have racing and intrusive thoughts.
-It can also feel like irritability, flat out rage or an inability to sleep.
+Most people assume that having “Postpartum” means depression but research shows that 1 in 5 women experience postpartum anxiety.
 Some anxiety through the transition into motherhood or bringing home a new baby is normal.
 However, if the worry, intrusive thoughts and irritability are constant and you are not sleeping, it is time to get help.

-All postpartum mood and anxiety disorders are treatable.
+Postpartum mood and anxiety disorders are treatable.
 Emily specializes in working with people experiencing anxiety.
 She can help you understand what is happening to you, bring immediate relief, treat long standing anxiety and connect you to more resources that will help.

 A rainbow arcs across a cloudy sky above a grassy field with leafless trees.